Table of Contents

-In the end, I went to see my doctor and was prescribed antidepressants along with time with a therapist.
+In the end, I was prescribed with antidepressants along with multiple visits to a counselor (therapist).

-In fact, something like 30% (and I think that’s pretty conservative) of remote workers and entrepreneurs wind up dealing with depression, anxiety, and other mental health issues.
+In fact, something like 30% (and I think that’s pretty conservative) of people who work from home wind up dealing with depression, anxiety, and other mental health issues.

 The irony is that if you ask most of them they won’t be able to identify when the problem started – it just slowly became *normal* to not leave the house or talk to people for days at a time.

 That feeling of isolation and loneliness lingering in your gut is usually more than just a feeling – it’s a sign there’s a deeper issue you need to deal with.

 But, like I said, you’re not alone – there’s lots of ways of dealing with both the isolation that caused your depression and the depression itself.

 Let’s take a look at what you can do.

 Ask For Help

 I know some people prefer to cure themselves naturally, but when it comes to mental health issues the first place I’d recommend going is to an actual doctor.